Mallya: We have a big fight to beat McLaren in the remaining races

 Mallya outlined the team’s immediate objectives, “The priority remains the same as the Silverstone test: to get better understanding of the new Pirelli tyres.
 That’s been a key factor in our strong performances so far this year so we need to make sure we continue to deliver good tyre management.”

 “As a venue, the Hungaroring has not traditionally been our strongest track.
 Paul scored points a couple of years ago and it’s important to add some more to our tally this weekend,” concluded the India entrepreneur.
-(Apex)
+(GP247)

 Subbed by AJN.